If you are applying for this course from outside the UK click apply now

 You will also be introduced and guided through the process of using and interpreting psychometric tests, administering and interpreting risk assessments, conducting case formulations, critically evaluating police interviews, writing parole reports, presenting evidence in court as an expert witness, as well as designing and conducting empirical research.

-You will be taught via a mix of small and large lectures, seminars and workshops, one-to-one and group tutorials.
-You will also have personal development sessions with academic staff to help with your studies and to progress your employability skills.
-You will learn how to conduct psychological research and throughout the course will carry out your own independent studies.
+Teaching methods include a mixture of large and small lectures, seminars and workshops, one-to-one and group tutorials.
+Students will have personal development sessions with academic staff to help with your studies and developing your employability skills.

 Being a forensic psychologist can be challenging, but rewarding at the same time.
 You could be working with prisoners, or giving evidence in court as an expert witness.
 It's safe to say that no two days will be the same.
 We spoke with BSc (Hons) Forensic Psychology Programme Leader Dr Laura Farrugia about being a forensic psychologist and why Sunderland's course is unique.